Tasaky-cyber/Person-tracker/README.md

 write in main file

 ### wait to fix
-Poor ability of siamese network,need light and high accuracy Deal the problem until i had more time
+Poor ability of siamese network,need light and high accuracy.
+Deal the problem until i had more time